 Optional: You can make a Teaching Assistant or Team Teacher a host.
 Hover your mouse over the name of the person in the participants' list, click Make Host.

 Once you're viewing the Breakout Rooms panel, you can assign participants to rooms and set a timer.
 You can also Recreate breakout rooms, or Add new rooms.
 See screenshot:

 If you've scheduled recurring meetings, pre-assigned breakout rooms will work only if applied to all meetings in the recurrence.
 You cannot edit a single meeting in the recurrence and apply a unique pre-assignment.

 To pre-assign students to breakout rooms, first download this template from Zoom.
 Use it to create a csv file with your class roster (using @dukes.jmu.edu accounts).
 Then, create/schedule a Zoom meeting.
 In Meeting Options, check the Breakout Room pre-assign option.
 Select Import from csv.
 Upload the csv file you prepared.
 See screenshot:

 The screen will look like the below screenshot.
 Click Save.

 When the meeting starts, activate breakout rooms with the Control Panel.
-The breakout rooms will have pre-assigned participants in place.
+They will have pre-assigned participants in place.
 You can assign new participants or non-pre-assigned participants to existing rooms, as in the screenshot below: